 - Commercials / Music Videos: This kind of filming is often quick, potentially filming one week and airing the next.
 Smaller cast and crew sizes.

 Making Your Property Stand-Out: A great place to start with this is taking photos of and registering your property, business or otherwise with Screen Nova Scotia.
-Presently we have approximately 1,000 images in our locations library, and that number is growing every day.
+Presently we have over 1,000 images in our locations library, and that number is growing every day.
 These photos are made available to locations scouts, producers, and directors around the world.
 Here’s how the process typically works:

 - Screen Nova Scotia’s locations manager does a breakdown of locations, outlining specific types of locations needed in the script.